-Premium generates bigger images in 3-10 seconds.
-Other benefits include: better images for custom sizes, commercial usage, no daily limit, no ads, and private images.
+Premium generates images in 3-5 seconds.
+Other benefits include: better images for custom sizes, commercial usage, no daily limit, no ads, and privacy.

 With premium, results are private.
-Free creations, however, are publicly viewable in the AI Art Gallery.
+Free creations are publicly viewable in the AI Art Gallery.
 Premium images render in 1-2 seconds on powerful servers; the balance of time depends on your network speed.

 "Vary" tells our AI to produce different images even when reusing the same text.

-Ultimately, it's your responsibility to make unique graphics and honor intellectual property laws.
-To make this easier, use our AI Art Remixer to uniquely style creations.
+Ultimately, it's your responsibility to make unique graphics and honor laws.
+To personalize graphics more easily, use our AI Art Remixer to uniquely style creations.

 Can you guarantee unique creations?

 No service can guarantee uniqueness, but our AI Art Remixer lets you uniquely style each creation.
-Using custom seed images also increase uniqueness.
+Custom seed images also increase uniqueness.

 Even if we prevent others from reusing your identical prompt, others may use similar prompts and produce similar results.
 If another graphic looks 90% the same, is yours unique?
 The safest approach is to treat Hotpot like a digital helper who augments your workflow, someone who helps brainstorm and automates drudgery -- but not someone who eliminates the creative process.

 The question technically remains open.
 Courts have issued conflicting opinions and are examining multiple cases.

 However, if users can copyright iPhone photos, produced with the click of a button and powered by AI, it only seems logical and consistent to allow copyrighting of AI images and art.